EikeMB/eikemb.github.io/_pages/about.md

 ---

-🎓 I am a Software Developer with a Computer Science DEC degree from John Abbott College.
+🎓 I am a Computer Science undegraduate student at Concordia University with a Computer Science DEC degree from John Abbott College.

 ⛵ My hobbies include sailing which I have done for the past 11 years including as a coach.
     Some other less hardcore hobbies are playing the guitar and playing video games.

-📱 A project that I am currently working on is a mobile application that would take in a configuration file to create Modbus servers that would act as simulators for testing purposes.
-The app would allow for full control over the registers of that server.
+📱 A project that I am currently working on is a mobile application that would act as a help device while sailing by allowing the user to input where the start line is and the app helps by giving a countdown to the line and how much times needs to be burned to get to the start line on time.

 # 🧑‍💻Skills